Query Attack via Opposite-Direction Feature:Towards Robust Image Retrieval: Introduction

-Most existing methods on generating adversarial examples focus on the closed set setting, where the source and target domains share exactly the same classes \cite{szegedy2013intriguing,goodfellow2014explaining,kurakin2016adversarial,moosavi2016deepfool,eykholt2018robust}.
-However, in a more realistic scenario, we also face open set problems where the target has limited overlap or even no overlap with the source \cite{Li2005Open,busto2017open,Fu2015Transductive}.
-This new setting suggests a retrieval procedure for the target domain.
-Given a query image of an arbitrary class and a large database of images, we compute the similarity between the query and database images and rank the images according to their similarity to the query.
-Under this context, we consider the task of generating adversarial examples out of the query images to fool the retrieval system.
+For attacking image retrieval models, there is no well-studied method.
+Most existing methods for generating adversarial examples focus on the classification setting, in which the source and target sets share exactly the same classes~\cite{szegedy2013intriguing,goodfellow2014explaining,kurakin2016adversarial,moosavi2016deepfool,eykholt2018robust,xiao2018generating,xiao2018spatially}.
+However, in image retrieval, the target set has limited overlap or even no overlap classes with the source set (see Figure~\ref{fig:problem}~(a)) ~\cite{Fu2015Transductive,lin2018unsupervised,sun2019learning,qian2019leader,zhong2020learning,wang2017survey}.
+Instead of predicting the class of the input, image retrieval is to compute the similarity between the query and database images, and find relevant images according to the similarity score.
+In this context, we consider the task of generating adversarial examples from the feature space to fool the retrieval system.

-When considering open set recognition, existing closed set attack methods encounter two problems.
-First, closed set methods attack class predictions to generate adversarial examples, but this strategy is inconsistent with the testing procedure of open set recognition, a retrieval problem (Fig. \ref{fig:problem}(b)).
-In fact, open set recognition and closed set recognition are different during testing.
-The latter is by nature a classification problem, because the testing images fall into the training classes.
-The former, however, is more of a retrieval problem, in which given a query of an unseen class, we aim to retrieve its relevant images from the testing set.
-Therefore, attacking on the classification layer does not directly affect the retrieval task, which relies on the intermediate deep features.
-Second, closed set methods attack on the classification prediction, which usually does not contain the query class in the open set problem (Fig. \ref{fig:problem}(a)).
-Given a query image of an unseen class, the traditional attack methods may lead to inferior adversarial gradient, which compromises the attack effectiveness.
+There are two main challenges when deploying existing classification attack methods in the retrieval scenario.
+First, classification attack methods target class predictions to generate adversarial examples, but this strategy is inconsistent with the testing procedure of image retrieval (see Figure~\ref{fig:problem}~(b)).
+In image retrieval, we aim to retrieve relevant images from the database images by matching visual features.
+Therefore, attacking the class prediction does not directly affect the retrieval task, which relies on the intermediate deep features.
+Second, classification methods attack the class prediction, which usually does not contain the query class in image retrieval.
+Given a query image of an unseen class, traditional attack methods lead to the inferior adversarial gradient, which compromises the effectiveness of the attack.